Mark-MDO47/building-website-nodejs-express/README.md

-# this is my forked copy of Daniel Kahn's brilliant course materials
+# This is my forked copy of Daniel Kahn's brilliant course materials

 I forked from https://github.com/danielkhan/building-website-nodejs-express.git

+I will be doing some updates based on later versions of NPM modules being available, but I doubt anything I do will be of interest to him.

+The rest of the README is from Daniel Kahn.

 # Building a website with Node.js and Express